PartyM/partym.org/content/issues/taxes.md

 > Everyone should see a lower effective tax rate when our maximum tax rate is 25%.

 > Everyone (including companies) should enjoy a simpler tax filing process.
-Assuming the tax filing market is rationale, we should also see a reduction in cost to file taxes.
+Assuming the tax filing market is rational, we should also see a reduction in cost to file taxes.

 Losers: